Joanne Brooks - Psycotherapist (BA Hons, MSc, CTA) UKCP & UKATA Reg

 “I am committed to working with a client to support them becoming who they truly are, to let go of difficulties and to move on.
 Building a relationship of trust and honesty is at the heart of my practice.”

+Many individuals who come into therapy are in a very vulnerable place and I advocate the importance of you feeling 'safe' and 'comfortable' within the therapeutic setting.
+This aspect is vital if therapy is to measured and successful.
 As our therapeutic relationship grows and strengthens, we jointly begin to understand how you perceive your situation, what you want to change about it and what is holding you back.
 Therapy can help you make permanent changes in your life and to your emotional growth and well-being.
 This is because therapy is about offering a supported environment, as well as a new relationship - where you can learn to do things differently, learn to take control of your life, learn to be different, whilst also understanding yourself and others better.

 As each individual or couple that I see is different, I tailor my work to your individual needs.